"I am glad that taking part in a trial might help others on their own cancer journey.”

 It’s hard to draw firm conclusions from this trial because there weren’t very many people in each group.
 The team recommend larger trials are done to look at these treatment options in more detail.

 We have based this summary on information from the research team.
 The information they sent us has been reviewed by independent specialists (

 How to join a clinical trial

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

-Dr Kwee L Yong
+Professor Kwee L Yong

 Experimental Cancer Medicine Centre (ECMC)